Centril/rfcs/text/0000-default-field-values.md

 In particular, `Foo { .. }` as sugar slightly improves ergonomics.
 However, it has some notable problems:

-+ Because it desugars to `Foo { ..Default::default() }` it cannot be required
++ Because it desugars to `Foo { ..Default::default() }`, it cannot be required
-  that the expression is a constant one; This carries all the problems noted in the previous section on why default field values should be a `const` context.
+  that the expression is a constant one.
+This carries all the problems noted in the previous section on why default field values should be a `const` context.

 + It provides zero improvements to the ergonomics of *specifying* defaults,